Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 - [Narwhals](https://github.com/narwhals-dev/narwhals): transpiles the Polars API to different backends.
 For DuckDB it uses DuckDB's Python Relational API, and so it also does not yet support window expressions.
 - [Ibis](https://ibis-project.org/): transpiles its own API to different backends.

 What's more, DuckDB allows you to write queries against in-memory pandas and Polars dataframes.
-Mixing tools and languages is totally legit, and you can probably get further by learning different tools and combining them appropriately than by swearing by a single tool and trying to do everything using just that.
+There's nothing wrong with mixing and matching tools - in fact, that'll probably take you further than swearing by a single tool and trying to do everything using just that.

 ## Conclusion